sfiorini/python-k8s-sample/README.md

 ## Description

-This repository contains a sample template for deployin a [Python](https://www.python.org/) application to [Kubernetes](https://kubernetes.io/).
+This repository contains a sample template for deploying a [Python](https://www.python.org/) application to [Kubernetes](https://kubernetes.io/).

 ## Usage